 2x2 and 3x3 and so on squares as well?

-This is a great problem involving sums of squares and can be
+This is a great problem involving patterning and sums of

 2. King Arthur Problem